 In connection with the formation of the Trust, ECA transferred to the Trust natural gas derivative floor price contracts and entered into a back-to-back swap agreement with the Trust to provide the Trust with the benefit of certain contracts entered into between ECA and third parties that, at the formation of the Trust, equated to approximately 50% of the estimated natural gas to be produced by the Trust properties from April 1, 2010 through March 31, 2014.
-The swap contracts relate to approximately 7,500 MMBtu per day at a weighted average price of \$6.78 per MMBtu for the period commencing as of April 1, 2010 through June 30, 2012.
-The price of the floor price hedging contracts is \$5.00 per MMBtu.
+The swap contracts related to approximately 7,500 MMBtu per day at a weighted average price of \$6.78 per MMBtu for the period commencing as of April 1, 2010 through June 30, 2012.
+The price of the floor price hedging contracts is \$5.00 per MMBtu for the period commencing October 1, 2010 through March 31, 2014.
+After March 31, 2014, no hedging arrangements will be in effect.